-It is therefore an honor for me to speak to you about one of the abhangas that I have had the great joy of listening to, playing, and conducting as a Siddha Yoga musician: “Je Je Ghadel Te Te Ghado.”
+It is therefore an honor for me to speak to you about one of the abhangas that I have had the great joy of listening to, playing, and conducting as a Siddha Yoga musician: “Je Je Ghadela Te Te Ghado.”

 When I listen to and reflect on the words of this abhanga by the poet-saint Namdev Maharaj, what I immediately think is that this is a song of surrender—a song of joyous surrender.
 As a Maharashtrian, I find that it is a perfect song for Gudhi Padva, for our new year.
 Gudhi Padva is a time to look ahead, to renew and recommit to our intentions in light of all that the coming months will bring.
 Namdev Maharaj teaches that whatever happens, happens—and if we remain in touch with the heart, with the strength and conviction of the Self, then we can remain steady and, yes, even joyous in the face of whatever we encounter.

 As with all abhangas, Namdev Maharaj wrote it in the common vernacular.
 He was born in the village of Narsi, Maharashtra, and so the language he wrote in was Marathi.
-Although “Je Je Ghadel Te Te Ghado” has only three verses and is written in simple Marathi, let me tell you: in these three verses, Namdev Maharaj gives everything that a seeker is looking for; he helps you understand what is truly important in life, and from where you get true sustenance.
+Although “Je Je Ghadela Te Te Ghado” has only three verses and is written in simple Marathi, let me tell you: in these three verses, Namdev Maharaj gives everything that a seeker is looking for; he helps you understand what is truly important in life, and from where you get true sustenance.
 Namdev teaches that we find this sustenance in our firm belief in God, in our unwavering trust in God, and by chanting God’s name.

 In the summer of 2000, at Gurumayi’s request, Denise Thomas directed Golden Tales about the lives of the great poet-saints of India.
 The children who were visiting Shree Muktananda Ashram with their parents and guardians were the actors, narrators, singers, and dancers in these plays.
 At the conclusion of each Golden Tale, Gurumayi would sing a bhajan, abhanga, or qavvali with the music ensemble, which consisted of many of the children.
 The bhajan, abhanga, or qavvali would often be one written by the poet-saint whose life had just been enacted on stage.

-“Je Je Ghadel Te Te Ghado” was sung after the Golden Tale about the life of Namdev Maharaj.
+“Je Je Ghadela Te Te Ghado” was sung after the Golden Tale about the life of Namdev Maharaj.
 Gurumayi created the arrangement for this composition, and it is based on traditional melodies of this abhanga.
 This recording, along with the other songs that Gurumayi sang with young people after each Golden Tale, is available on the CD Sounds of the Heart in the Siddha Yoga Bookstore.

 I remember that on the last three nights of Gurumayi’s Teachings Visit to Gurudev Siddha Peeth in 2000 and 2001, she asked that everyone sing the bhajans and abhangas from the Golden Tales.
 I had the great good fortune to serve as the conductor for these kirtans.
 Anyone who has been to Gurudev Siddha Peeth knows the magic of the night sky in Guru Chowk.
 And those nights at the conclusion of Gurumayi’s Teachings Visit felt especially magical.